Scott Scurlock: 1970s and 1980s

 Scurlock was popular with friends that he referred to as "his tribe," who would do almost anything for him.
 Scurlock hired Steve Meyers — Kevin's brother, a successful sculptor who was struggling after a bitter divorce — to come to Washington and do work on his tree house.
 Meyers transformed it and said that when he arrived, "there was nothing in the house that was conscientiously designed, that's very much what Scott was like."
-Scurlock had an open and free demeanor, which included an exhibiting a nudist lifestyle while at the treehouse, and was videotaped often while nude.
+Scurlock had an open and free demeanor, which included living a nudist lifestyle while at the treehouse, and was videotaped often while nude.
 He traveled extensively, had no shortage of girlfriends, and enjoyed the finest restaurants and champagne.
 He was known by local waitresses to always leave a $100 tip.

 Scurlock was eventually kicked out of school when a professor caught him misusing lab equipment to make meth.
 He was one credit away from graduating.
 His meth dealing ended in 1989 when Scurlock's main distributor was murdered.
 As a result, Scurlock decided that the drug business was too dangerous and quit immediately.
 When asked by a friend about his (Scurlock's) biggest priority being money, he replied, "No, no. All that does is let you live life a little easier."
 However, Scurlock needed an income, so he sought another solution.